Cerro Platillón Natural Monument

-At an official height of 1,930 msnm2 Pico Platillón is the highest mountain in Guárico.
+At an official height of 1,930 m, Pico Platillón is the highest mountain in Guárico.
 It is protected as per decree published in Official Gazette of Venezuela, No. 33,664 of February 20, 1987.

 Pico Platillón is located in the heart of a mountainous row of the Juan Germán Roscio Natural Monument, west of San Juan de los Morros and south of Lake Valencia.
 Towards the south we continue with the Topo Cruz and the row La Glorieta.
 Further to the east in the direction of the city of San Juan are other mountain ranges including the Paraparo Topo.